JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Current Industry Review.md

 <h2 align="center"> <b> Tinder </b> </h2>

 <p align="left">&nbsp;&nbsp;&nbsp;&nbsp;With all the applications we have looked through none of them provide any playful aspect in finding housemates or a spare room.
 So we looked to Tinder to see if we could take any ideas from Tinder to see if we can make housemate finding a more fun experience.
 Having looked at Tinder we
-found it easy to navigate with minimal tabs making it user friendly, easy to get started and we found the swipe aspect more fun than just scrolling through endless amounts of profiles.
+found it easy to navigate with minimal tabs making it user friendly, easy to get started and we found the swiping aspect more fun than just scrolling through endless amounts of profiles.
 We found that because you have to swipe through every profile as well, there is no chance of scrolling/swiping past any suitable housemates that you might have missed.
 </p>